-IELTS Word List
+Word List for IELTS

 How to Prepare Your Own IELTS Word List

 The IELTS is an English language test that is administered 48 times in the year all over the world.
 The test aims to measure the competence of an individual in the English language.
 The best way to assess language is to judge on the basis of syntax, which consists of vocabulary and grammar.
 Vocabulary simply translates to the number of words that a person knows or can use correctly, in that particular language.
-The IELTS, being a language test, pays very close attention to the vocabulary of an individual.
+This test being a language test, pays very close attention to the vocabulary of an individual.
 The word meanings in English can get a little tricky if you are new to the language and the IELTS word list is a list to help candidates understand the nuances of the words of the English vocabulary.

 Ways to get an IELTS word list: